lihui1995/Mineral_Identification/README.md

 # Mineral_Identification
-An open resource for conducting deep transfer learning
+An open source for conducting deep transfer learning